yangfangs/physpetools/README.rst

 --------------------------------------------------------------------------------
 - Easy to use (one command line auto construct phylogenetic tree).

-- Multi-selection(selection construct phylogenetic tree by highly conversion protein or 16s RNA).
+- Multi-selection (selection construct phylogenetic tree by highly conversion protein or 16s RNA).

-- Adjustable parameters(user can choice any enable parameters by own).
+- Adjustable parameters (user can choice any enable parameters by own).

 - User need provide a species list (reconstruct phylogenetic tree organisms) only.

+- combine best phylogenetic tree (combine multiple tree to a consensus tree)

+- view tree by iTol (easy use iview module to view tree)

 Install